rishiraj-tf/instructor/docs/index.md

 ### Is Instructor compatible with async Python code?

 Absolutely.
 Instructor fully supports asyncio with async clients for OpenAI, Anthropic, and other providers.

+### Is Instructor limited to Python only?

+**No!** This is a common misconception.
+Instructor is available in **6 programming languages**: Python, TypeScript, Go, Ruby, Elixir, and Rust.
+All implementations support the same core features including nested schemas, validation, and retries.

+### Can Instructor handle complex nested schemas?

+**Yes!** Instructor natively supports deeply nested, complex data structures out of the box.
+Simply define your nested Pydantic models (or equivalent in other languages) and Instructor handles the rest - no special configuration needed.

+### How does Instructor compare to Guardrails AI?

+**Instructor is easier to set up and faster for most use cases.** While Guardrails excels at complex business rule validation, Instructor provides better developer experience with native type support and simpler schema definition.
+Choose Instructor for type-safe extraction, Guardrails for complex validation rules.

+### How does Instructor compare to LangChain output parsers?

+**Instructor is purpose-built for structured extraction** while LangChain is a full application framework.
+Instructor is lighter, faster, and provides better type safety.
+Use Instructor when you need reliable structured data; use LangChain for complete LLM applications.

 ## Why Choose Instructor for LLM Structured Outputs?